Nyth/Brain-Tumour-Classification-CNN/README.md

+**Brain Tumor Detection using CNN**

+**Project Description**
+Our project aims to classify brain tumors using Convolutional Neural Networks (CNNs).
+This deep learning approach leverages CNN's ability to automatically and adaptively learn spatial hierarchies of features from input images.
+We will use a pre-labeled dataset of brain MRI scans to train our model.
+The dataset will include images categorized into different types of brain tumors, such as gliomas, meningiomas, and pituitary tumors, as well as healthy cases.

 **Models and Datasets**

 We will employ a custom-designed CNN architecture to classify the MRI images accurately.
 The architecture will consist of multiple convolutional layers, pooling layers, and fully connected layers, ending with a softmax layer to output probabilities for each class.